amaanm/thinkific-weather-as-a-service/README.md

 ### Other information about your submission that you feel it's important that we know if applicable.
 I chose to use express for the API and Vue for the frontend as I have worked with express extensively, and have the most recent experience with Vue.
 It was also easy to use TypeScript for both, and I did not have to switch between languages when working on the API/frontend.

+I also committed the OWM API key to git, in an effort to make this demonstration work for you "out of the box" but that is not something I would do.
+It can be set through an environment variable at run time, so it could be set during orchestration and/or should utilise some type of secrets management.
 ### Your feedback on this technical challenge
 I enjoyed this technical challenge and I think the amount of direction/the open-ended creation of an API is interesting and reflective of how you might create a brand new API/project.